Wyoming Public Radio

-Wyoming Public Radio (WPR) is the statewide public radio network in Wyoming, and is licensed to the University of Wyoming.
+Wyoming Public Radio (WPR) is the statewide public radio network in Wyoming, and is licensed to the University of Wyoming, with headquarters inside the basement of Knight Hall on the UW campus on East University Avenue (at the corner of South 12th Street and Ivinson Avenue) in Laramie.

 Programming and operation

 Although licensed to the university, the network does not produce student-derived programming.
 Twice a year, in the fall and in the spring, the station conducts pledge drives, which is where a majority of its budget comes from.

 From the UW campus in Laramie, the network produces local news and music programming, mostly consisting of jazz, classical and adult album alternative music.
 The network also airs a variety of syndicated programs from National Public Radio, Public Radio Exchange, Native Voice One, and American Public Media.
 Some NPR, PRX, and BBC World Service programming includes Morning Edition, All Things Considered, BBC World Service, and many others.

 Wyoming Public Radio also produces Classical Wyoming, a 24-hour classical format.
 It is available as an analog radio service in Laramie, Rock Springs, and Lander.
 It is also available on HD-2 throughout the state.
 WPR is the only public radio network produced in Wyoming.
 Other public radio networks and stations (including Yellowstone Public Radio, KUER-FM, KUNC, and KUVO) also reach into parts of the state.